-Many Ph.
-D.'s in Statistics go into the private, public and medical sectors as applied statisticians on the fast track.
+Many PhDs in Statistics go into the private, public and medical sectors as applied statisticians on the fast track.
 Their training, however, is in statistical research.
-In Statistics, as in all other disciplines, Ph.
-D. students learn to create new knowledge in their field, to formulate important new questions and answer them.
+In Statistics, as in all other disciplines, PhD students learn to create new knowledge in their field, to formulate important new questions and answer them.
 Every theorem and statistical technique you learn is the result of somebody's research.
 Researchers in Statistics mostly are professors at universities, and their students tend to view them exclusively as teachers.
-In fact, at U of T the typical professor's job description consists of 40% teaching, 40% research, and 20% administrative duties and community service.
+In fact, at U of T the typical professor's job description consists of 40 per cent teaching, 40 per cent research and 20 per cent administrative duties and community service.
 This is true in most fields, not just Statistics.

 For a PhD in Statistics, what you need more than anything else is a solid mathematical background.
 This is why we have increased the mathematical requirements of the specialist program.
 Basic Calculus is certainly not enough for doctoral study in Statistics.
 Real Analysis, Complex Variables and Topology are very helpful content areas.
 Learn how to do proofs!
 This is the main way that knowledge is created in the mathematical disciplines, and what a PhD says is that you know how to create new knowledge.